qoomon/docker-host/README.md

 * Try to resolve `host.docker.internal` (`getent ahostsv4 host.docker.internal`)
 * Defaults to default gateway (`ip -4 route show default`)

-By default all ports (`0:65535`) are forwarded to docker host you can override ports by setting environment variable `PORTS` to a comma separated list of ports and/or port ranges e.g `443,80,8000:9000`
+By default all ports (`1-65535`) are forwarded to docker host.
+You may restrict ports by setting environment variable `PORTS` to a space and/or comma separated list of ports and/or port ranges e.g `443, 8000-9000`.
+You may also configure port mapping e.g. `443:8443, 8000-9000:5000-6000`

 #### ⚠️ On **Linux systems**